![]() |

 Motor vehicle theft

-On Feb.
-12, a motor vehicle was reported stolen in the 1800 block of Broadway.
+On March 14, a motor vehicle theft was reported in the 3000 block of Wetmore Avenue.

 Robbery